 TidePool TidePool is developing a native android app that will help Pacific Northwest beach-goers quickly identify organisms that they find on the beach.
 They will ask questions about easily discernible traits, such as organism pigmentation and habitat, which will narrow down a list of possible organism matches so that the user may identify the species they see.

 Tutor Finder Tutor Finder helps match students who need help with available mentors, encouraging cross grade-level support and communication.

 Youth Apps Teacher Training

-The Technology Alliance offers free training to educators in an apps-based curriculum, which provides a great entry point for building student interest in computer science.
-Over 125 educators have been trained in the Youth Apps curriculum, many of whom had no previous technical background.
+Youth Apps offers free training to educators in an apps-based curriculum, which provides a great entry point for building student interest in computer science.
+More than 125 educators have been trained in the Youth Apps curriculum, many of whom had no previous technical background.
 The curriculum and teacher resources can be accessed here.
 Future training dates will be posted here when announced.